eileenconner/law-admissions-tool/README.md

-- add mentions of technology used throughout app description to showcase your skills
-- tech stack: add what you used each technology for

 # Spot my School

 Spot my School makes it easy for aspiring law students to identify the perfect law schools for them.
 Created by Eileen Conner, this app compares each user's GPA and LSAT score against a database of law school statistics to produce a list of great potential law school choices.